chai-nadig/rosie-recipes/_recipes/saaru.md

 2. Add 2 cups of water and bring the mixture to a boil.
 3. Once the tomatoes soften, mash them slightly with a spoon.
 4. Add the cooked toor dal and mix well.
 5. Stir in the saarina pudi (rasam powder) and salt to taste.
-Allow the rasam to simmer on low heat for about 5-7 minutes.
-Adjust the consistency by adding more water if needed.
+6. Allow the rasam to simmer on low heat for about 5-7 minutes.
+7. Adjust the consistency by adding more water if needed.

-## Prepare the Tempering:
+## Tempering

 1. In a small pan, heat ghee or oil.
 2. Add mustard seeds and cumin seeds, and allow them to crackle.